Cultural depictions of dinosaurs: The 1980s to the present: Dinosaurs reconsidered

 The reevaluation of dinosaurs spurred public interest, with the new generation of paleoartists quick to respond.
 Artists such as Mark Hallett, Doug Henderson, John Gurche, Gregory S. Paul, William Stout, and Bob Walters illustrated the new findings in response to the demand.

 By the latter half of the 1980s and into the 1990s, other media were showing the influence of the increased popularity, with diverse depictions aimed at a variety of ages and interests.

 In 1990, the Smithsonian Institution's National Museum of Natural History in Washington, D.C., featured an exhibition of dinosaur sculpture by Jim Gary that drew more visitors than any of its previous exhibits.
 His Twentieth Century Dinosaurs, popular since the 1960s, began being featured in textbooks, encyclopedias, and videos as well as later, by the likes of National Geographic, in their publications for children in 1975, and they featured Gary as the cover story for National Geographic World in September 1978.

 For preschoolers, there was the educational television show Barney & Friends starting in 1992; their older siblings had the 1988 animated film The Land Before Time and its rapidly increasing line of direct to video sequels (13 by 2016).
 Dinosaucers was a cartoon television show from the 1980s.
 Dinosaurs, a television sitcom, parodied humans and other television shows.
-Of particular note is Michael Crichton's 1990 novel, Jurassic Park, the popularity of which led to a series of films and other related media.
-The first of these, Jurassic Park, married advanced CGI with advances in scientific knowledge of dinosaurs.
+Of particular note is Michael Crichton's 1990 novel, Jurassic Park, the popularity of which led to a series of films and other related media and inspired a future generation of dinosaur novels, including Ethan Pettus's Primitive War series and Thomas Asher's RIFT: The Sixth Extinction, the latter of which draws inspiration for its themes surrounding resurrection science.
+The first of the Jurassic films, Jurassic Park, married advanced CGI with advances in scientific knowledge of dinosaurs.
 The 2000 Disney animated film Dinosaur was the most expensive movie in 2000, but was a box-office success, as were other films such as the 2009 animated film Ice Age 3: Dawn of the Dinosaurs, the 2012 film The Dino King, the 2013 film Walking with Dinosaurs: The Movie and the 2015 Disney/Pixar animated film The Good Dinosaur.
 The falling cost of computer-generated effects also has recently allowed the increased production of documentaries for television; the award-winning 1999 BBC series Walking with Dinosaurs, the 2001 When Dinosaurs Roamed America, the 2003 Dinosaur Planet, the 2009 Animal Armageddon, the 2011 Dinosaur Revolution, the 2011 Planet Dinosaur and the 2022 Prehistoric Planet are notable examples.
 There are numerous theme parks and rides dedicated to dinosaurs including Jurassic Park: The Ride at Universal Orlando and Dinosaur in Disney’s Animal Kingdom.